tjFogarty/tj-ie/src/site/posts/web-cloaks.md

 Usually we can show a website straight away.
 The text content is usually immediately available, so why not hand it over?
 Instead we make the user wait for something they might not care about.

-Thankfully these days we can start to take advantage of {% external-link "https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display", "font display" %} and even {% external-link "https://css-tricks.com/native-lazy-loading/", "native lazy loading" %}.
+Thankfully these days we can start to take advantage of [font display](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display) and even [native lazy loading](https://css-tricks.com/native-lazy-loading/).

 ## Background Image Misuse